 For alerts that are set up to deliver notifications to the Slack or Slack Attachment (API Token) integrations, the error message

 Notification delivery failed with existing configuration appears when the alert query determines that the alert conditions have been met but the notification could not be delivered.
 This failure may occur if something about the Slack configuration has changed since the alert was created — for example, if the Slack workspace that the alert was delivering to was disconnected from the Looker instance or if the Slack channel that the alert was delivering to was deleted, or if Looker cannot connect to the integrations.

 Warning: Querying fresh data

-A yellow warning icon in the Condition Met column indicates that the data on the dashboard tile upon which the alert is based did not change between the two most recent alert queries.
+A warning icon in the Condition Met column indicates that the data on the dashboard tile upon which the alert is based did not change between the two most recent alert queries.
 Hovering over this icon displays the message Stale Alert Warning and this text:

 There are a few possible explanations for why the data did not change between queries.
 For example, if the alert creator specified that the tile’s data is checked at a frequency of every hour but the caching policy of the tile’s underlying model specifies that the database is checked for updates every six hours, then the alert query will be running on unchanged data.
 Aligning the alert query and data update frequencies should circumvent this warning.

 See more about how Looker handles caching on the Caching queries and rebuilding PDTs with datagroups documentation page.
 See more about how alert queries work with time series data in the Setting alerts based on time series data Help Center article.

 Managing alerts from the Alert History page

 You can manage any alert that is listed in the Alert History table.
 Click on the Alert Name to be directed back to the Alerts management admin page.